OsamahALQ/OsamahALQ/README.md

 <h3 align="center">A passionate frontend developer from Canada</h3>

-- 🌍  I'm based in Ottawa, Canada
+- 🌍  I'm based in Ottawa

 - 💬 Ask me about **JavaScript, sql, and python**